 The Citizen Participation Plan included in the 5-Year Consolidated Plan is the framework we use to solicit public comment, as well as to provide guidance on our response to citizens' comments on our programs throughout the year.
 This includes two hearings: one coordinated by Multnomah County and the City of Gresham for areas outside the City of Portland (our entitlement area) and one convened by the City of Portland.
-Due to the Covid-19 public health crisis, these hearings were held remotely via Zoom in 2022 but will resume to in person this Fall 2023.
 Multnomah County is committed to providing meaningful access.
 The public was able to request childcare, translation, interpretation, modifications, accommodations, or other auxiliary aids or services, by calling or by sending an email to the CDBG coordinator three days prior to the meeting.
 CDBG staff speak Spanish and have access to interpretation services in over 100 languages for hearings.